 Since its founding by the U.S. Congress in 1965, the National Endowment for the Arts (NEA) has offered assistance to a wide range of non-profit organizations and individuals that carry out arts programming.
 The NEA supports exemplary projects in all the artistic disciplines.
 Grants are awarded to arts, educational, and community organizations for specific projects rather than for general operating or seasonal support.
 Most NEA grants must be matched by non-federal sources.
-During FY 2004, NEA received an appropriation of \$120.97 million and employed a staff of about 156.
-The Agency's FY 2005 appropriation will be settled in a Conference between the House and the Senate.
-Congressional action to date resulted in \$130.97 million approved by the House and \$120.97 million (the same as the Agency's FY 2004 appropriation) approved by the Senate Appropriations Subcommittee.
+During FY 2005, NEA received an appropriation of \$121.26 million while maintaining a FTE estimated at 156 annualized.
+The Agency has requested \$121.26 million for FY 2006.